Many-body Quantum Score (MBQS)

 Protocol

 The MBQS protocol was proposed in 2026 by H. Erbin et al. [1] and evaluates the ability of a quantum computer to simulate the Hamiltonian dynamics of a 1D Ising chain or ring.
 The main idea is to evaluate the correlations between different qubits (sites) constituting the chain at a specific time \(t^*\).
-The time \(t^*\) is theoretically and efficiently derived for 1D systems and corresponds to a correlation peak depending on the distance between the two sites being evaluated.
-In the picture, three correlation peaks are display, one that corresponds to the length \(l=1\) (blue), one that corresponds to the length \(l=2\) (red) and one that corresponds to the length \(l=6\) (green).
-The value \(t^*\) increases with the distance between the qubits.
-As the distance increases, the magnitude of the peak decreases (see diagram in the picture).
-The correlation values obtained for each length \(l\) are then compared to the ideal values derived theoretically for the Ising model in polynomial time \(O(L^3)\) (for rings composed of \(L\) qubits, the maximum length \(l\) corresponds to \(\lfloor L/2 \rfloor\)).
-In this way, the protocol is able to check the correlation spread among the device and use this quantity as a proxy for measuring the entanglement rate of the system.
+In one-dimensional systems, the time \(t^*\) corresponds to a correlation peak and depends on the ring size \(L\).
+In the paper, this value is computed via Pulser and QuTiP, but it can also be efficiently approximated with a formula.
+In the picture, three antipodal correlation peaks are displayed: one corresponding to the ring length \(L=3\) (blue), one to \(L=5\) (red), and one to \(L=9\) (green).
+As the size of the ring increases, \(t^*\) increases, and the peak magnitude decreases (see the diagram in the picture).
+The correlation values obtained for each length \(L\) are then compared to the ideal values derived theoretically for the Ising model in polynomial time \(O(L^3)\) (for rings composed of \(L\) qubits, the antipodal site corresponds to \(\ell = \lfloor L/2 \rfloor\)).
+In this way, the protocol tests the spreading of correlations across different system sizes and uses this behavior as a proxy for entanglement growth.

 Steps of the protocol: